YasmineBB/ceramics-studio-platform/README.md

 - *Share my work on the platform so that I can be an active member of the Social Ceramics studio.*
 - *Make changes to my shared posts so that I can ensure I share exactly what I want to or edit any spelling mistakes.*
 - *Delete my shared posts so that I can share exactly what I want to.*
+- *Comment and like on student posts.*
 - *Create a profile so that my experience feels more personal.*
+- *Edit my profile so that my experience feels more personal.*
+- *View other students profiles so that my experience feels more personal*

 As a **Prospective Site User** I can: